 Third-party, fire and theft

-With this cover, in addition to third-party cover, you can claim for loss or damage to your own car as a result of fire or theft (attempted theft is also covered), but not accidental damage to your vehicle.
+With this cover, you can also claim for loss or damage to your own car as a result of fire or theft (attempted theft is also covered), but not accidental damage to your own vehicle.
 This type of cover costs more than basic third-party cover.

 - Windscreen and glass cover.
 Some insurers are now imposing excesses here.